shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

    <img src="res/Chest_LSide.jpeg"  width="50%"/>

 8. Use 4 of the M3x16 screws and 4 of the M3 hex nuts to screw motor 8 to the chest.
-9. Use 4 of the silver M3 screws to attach motor 4's servo horn to the righst side Shoulder Connector piece.
+9. Use 4 of the silver M3 screws to attach motor 4's servo horn to the right side Shoulder Connector piece.
 It should be attached to the horn mount in the middle of the part, and the two sides of the part should be dipping "down" when attached as shown below.

    <img src="res/Chest_LShoulderConnectors_Side.jpeg"  width="50%"/>

-10. Attach the JST cable to the jst connector on the motor facing the back of the chest piece.
+10. Attach the JST cable to the JST connector on the motor facing the back of the chest piece.

 With both motors installed and JST cables connected, the chest from behind should look like